apache/pulsar/site2/docs/client-libraries-cpp.md

 import TabItem from '@theme/TabItem';
 ````

 You can use a Pulsar C++ client to create producers, consumers, and readers.
+For Pulsar features that C++ clients support, see [Client Feature Matrix](https://docs.google.com/spreadsheets/d/1YHYTkIXR8-Ql103u-IMI18TXLlGStK8uJjDsOOA0T20/edit#gid=1784579914).
 For complete examples, refer to [C++ client examples](https://github.com/apache/pulsar-client-cpp/tree/main/examples).

-All the methods in producer, consumer, and reader of a C++ client are thread-safe.
-You can read the [API docs](@pulsar:apidoc:cpp@) for the C++ client.

 ## Installation